23 SAS (Reserve): History

+In early 2003, a composite squadron of about 60 soldiers of 23 SAS, including soldiers from 21 SAS, were deployed to Afghanistan.
+There are conflicting accounts on the role of the squadron during this time with Rayment writing in 2003 that it was "long-range reconnaissance" while in 2010 Rayment writes that it was to "establish a communications network across Afghanistan and also acted as liaison teams".
+Neville writes that they were "instrumental in early efforts to unite various warlord factions" working with the SIS [Secret Intelligence Service] and that they also provided close protection for SIS officers.
+In June 2008, three soldiers from 23 SAS were killed by a landmine that their Snatch Land Rover triggered in Helmand Province.

 On 1 September 2014, 21 and 23 SAS were moved from United Kingdom Special Forces and placed under the command of 1st Intelligence, Surveillance and Reconnaissance Brigade.
 The units then left that brigade before the end of 2019.
 Today the two reserve regiments, 21 SAS and 23 SAS are back under the operational command of the Director Special Forces, as an integrated part of United Kingdom Special Forces.

 Organisation

 The unit structure is as follows: